KristaqVin/hqes/readme.txt

 READ THIS BEFORE USING HQES!

 This only works with a Gmail account.
-Also, you need to enable access to less secure app on your Google account
+Also, you need to enable access to less secure apps on your Google account

 The program is not perfect, but stay tuned for upcoming releases